-GQ5 There are systems to ensure that all adverse events are investigated promptly b) Effective corrective and preventive actions are taken where necessary and improvements in practice are made.
+GQ5 There are systems to ensure that all adverse events are investigated promptly

+- a) Staff are instructed in how to use incident reporting systems. - b) Effective corrective and preventive actions are taken where necessary and improvements in practice are made.